Etimo/etimo-achievements/README.md

 yarn install
 ```

-Now, you need to build the entire project:
+Initialize the .env files:

 ```
-yarn docker-rebuild
+yarn env
 ```

-The `docker-rebuild` command will build everything, including dependencies.

-It should be used when you add new dependencies to the project.

-Before you are done, you will need to create and seed the database:
+Now start the database and nodemon containers:

 ```
-yarn db-create
-yarn migrate
-yarn seed
+yarn support
 ```

-After the initial creation, you can recreate, migrate and seed the database using the following script:
+Create and seed the database:

 ```
-yarn db-reset
+yarn db-init
 ```

 ## Developing